Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 Every meaningful decision in acid fume scrubber design flows from one question: which acid species is in your gas stream?
 The three most common industrial acid fumes behave differently at the molecular level, and those differences ripple through every component specification in your acid fume scrubber system.

 When a single exhaust stream carries two or three of these acids together — a daily reality in electroplating shops and lithium battery recyclers — a single-stage acid fume scrubber system becomes a chemical compromise.
-The pH that works for HCl leaves HF largely untouched.
-The pH that captures HF wastes caustic on HCl.
+The pH that captures HCl leaves HF largely untouched.
+The pH that handles HF wastes caustic on HCl.
 The solution is a multi-stage configuration where each loop operates at its own pH setpoint, optimized for one acid group.
-Our PP packed bed scrubber can be arranged in series with independent chemical dosing per stage, so each acid species encounters the scrubbing environment it actually needs.
-For a broader comparison of scrubber types across different gas cleaning applications, see our overview of gas scrubber types.
+Our PP packed bed scrubbers can be arranged in series with independent chemical dosing per stage.
+For a broader view of scrubber types across different gas cleaning applications, see our overview of gas scrubber types for corrosive service.

 Emission Limits Your System Must Hit — By Region